 Now all areas across Alfred Health use a co-ordinated approach towards ongoing training with dynamic enrolments in place for employee orientation, and online content updated as new EMR features are introduced.
-This provides a strategy for continuous improvement where staff can show they are proficient and contribute to the KPI reports on capability across the organisation.
+This provides a strategy for continuous improvement where staff can show they are proficient and contribute to the KPI reports on capability across the organization.

 The application of the Totara system in this project has provided a roadmap for the future and paves the way for further expansion of education using different modalities.
-The project has also shown how the LMS can be used to create new learning opportunities through the encouragement of interdisciplinary training and providing support for future organisational developments.
+The project has also shown how the LMS can be used to create new learning opportunities through the encouragement of interdisciplinary training and providing support for future organizational developments.

 “Given how far eTQC has bought the hospital in such a short period of time I can only imagine what is to come later on, it’s just going to do bigger and better things for our patients.”